dorkodu/soda/DOCS.md

 - ##### render

-  - A function that return a string which represents the look of the component on the DOM which is then converted into a efficient data-structure called [skeleton]().
+  - A function that returns a string which represents the look of the component on the DOM which is then converted into a efficient data-structure called [skeleton]().

     ```js
     const myComponent = Lucid.component({